 - Any individual, firm, partnership, corporation, trust, trustee or receiver.

 No person shall maintain or operate a location without having first obtained a license so to do, and the licensee shall be a citizen of the United States and of good moral character and shall maintain good order therein.
 Such license shall be issued by the Village Clerk upon authorization and approval of the Board of Trustees, Village of Monticello, New York, and upon payment of the fee therefor.
 The fee for such license shall be as established from time to time by resolution of the Board of Trustees and shall be payable in advance.
+Said license shall expire on the first day of August next succeeding the date of issuance thereof.

 Every owner or operator of an amusement game shall be required to first obtain a license, and the licensee shall be a citizen of the United States and of good moral character.
 Such license shall be issued by the Village Clerk upon authorization and approval of the Board of Trustees, Village of Monticello, New York, and upon payment of the fee therefor.
 The fee for such license shall be as established from time to time by resolution of the Board of Trustees and shall be payable in advance.
+Each such license shall be countersigned by the Chief of Police and shall expire on the first day of August next succeeding the date of issuance thereof.

 Any person, firm or corporation who shall offer, solicit or maintain any amusement device, machine or game, except a music machine or record player, radio or television, for which a fee is charged, irrespective of the manner in which such fee is collected, shall first obtain a license therefor from the Village Clerk in the same manner as provided in § 86-3 hereof, and the license fee therefor shall be the same as provided for each location.